• Retail

 Food is about bringing people together, facilitating meaningful relationships, and feeding long-lasting memories.

-To satisfy transparency requirements on the street-facing façade due to the change-of-use, which are not a typical consideration for a grocery store, the design team implemented a creative application of glazing and interior layout.
-The café and the deli kitchen are strategically located along this façade, which offered a unique window — literally and figuratively — into this part of a store.
+To satisfy transparency requirements on the street-facing façade (not a typical consideration of a grocery store) due to the change-of-use, the design team implemented a creative application of glazing and interior layout.
+The café and the deli kitchen are strategically located along this façade, which offers a unique window — literally and figuratively — into this part of a store.
 The result?
-There is no other façade in the city like Metropolitan Market’s.
+There’s no other façade in the city quite like the one at Crown Hill’s Metropolitan Market.

-Cushing Terrell also designed new mechanical, electrical and plumbing systems to modernize those critical elements and satisfy current code requirements.
+Cushing Terrell also designed new mechanical, electrical, and plumbing systems to modernize those critical elements and satisfy code requirements.
 Rooftop units were screened so as not to detract from the overall building design.

-In line with Metropolitan Market’s sustainability goals, Cushing Terrell’s refrigeration team designed a CO2 system for the store, which provides a natural, low global warming potential (GWP) alternative to synthetic refrigerants, one of the cleanest as far as the system design and the components that are required.
+In line with Metropolitan Market’s sustainability goals, Cushing Terrell’s refrigeration team designed a CO2 system for the store, which provides a natural, low global warming potential alternative to synthetic refrigerants, one of the cleanest as far as the system design and the components required.

 Although Metropolitan Market is designed to satisfy city codes and accommodate customers’ shopping needs, the overall project rises above the transactional.